An Introduction to the LE7EL Network Economy (Tokenomics)

 Let’s study the economy between those stakeholders.

 While LE7EL commits to being chain-agnostic, the LE7EL network may eventually add its chain layer with $L7L as a gas coin and proof of stake consensus to ensure its security.
 That would simplify onboarding, as most Players and Creators will own $L7L one way or another, and Web3-powered games are ever-hungry for more cheap block space to store their transaction data.
+It will also make it easier for the LE7EL network to support Creators’ third party tokens, when applicable.

 Network incentives